ownzonefeng/CS-433-Project1/README.md

 - **`log_normal`**: Apply log scale and standard normalisation to the feature.
 When the feature is greater than 0, we use log scale.
 Otherwise, we use standard normalisation.
 Input: features.
 Return: processed features.
 - **`calculate_mse`**: Calculate the mean square error.
 Input: the gap between observed value and the predicted value.
 Return: mean square error.
 - **`calculate_mae`**: Calculate the mean average error.
 Input: the gap between observed value and the predicted value.
 Return: mean average error.
+- **`compute_loss`**: Calculate the mse using observed value, features, and models.
+Input: labels, features, weights.
+Return mean square error.
+- **`build_poly_feature`**: build the polynomial features for degree = 3.
+Input: features.
+Return: polynomial features.
+- **`calculate_combination`**: calculate the number of results when choosing y items from x items.
+Input: the number of total items, the number of items people want to pick.
+Return: the number of all possible combinations.

 ## Algorithms for Regression
 ### `implementations.py`